The Yubico PIV tool is used for interacting with the Privilege and Identification Card (PIV) application on a YubiKey.

 Change the management key used for administrative authentication:

-Delete a certificate in slot 9a:
+Delete a certificate in slot 9a, with management key being asked for:

 Show some information on certificates and other data: